 Bloodstain Pattern Analysis in Action: The Chamberlain Case

-In August 1980, the Chamberlain family was camping near a rock formation called Ayers Rock in Central Australia.
-Lindy Chamberlain put two of her children, 4-year-old Reagan and 10-week-old Azaria, to bed in their tent.
-When she returned, she cried "The dingo took my baby!"
+In August 1980, the Chamberlain family camped near Uluru (formerly known as Ayers Rock) in the Red Centre desert of Australia's Northern Territory.
+One night, Lindy Chamberlain put two of her children, 4-year-old Reagan and 9-week-old Azaria, to bed in their tent.
+When she returned, the story goes, she cried, "The dingo's got my baby!" [source: Latson]

-According to Lindy, when she got to the tent she saw a dingo dragging something out of it.
-She wasn't close enough to see what it was, but when she checked on the children she saw that Azaria was missing.
-As the cry went out, she and her husband Michael, along with other campers, began searching for Azaria.
+According to Lindy, when she got to the tent she saw a dingo with a bundle in its mouth.
+She wasn't close enough to see what it was, but when she checked on the children she saw that her daughter Azaria was missing [source: Haberman].
+As the cry went out, she and her husband, Michael, along with other campers, began searching for the child.
 A nearby camper, Sally Lowe, went into the tent to check on the still-sleeping Reagan.
-Seeing a small pool of wet blood on the floor of the tent, she realized that Azaria was probably already dead.
+Seeing a pool of wet blood on the floor of the tent, she thought that Azaria was probably already dead [source: Linder].

 Patrick Riviere/Getty Images